ben-stoke/igClone/README.md

 A Decentralized social media platform on the Ethereum Blockchain!

 ## Description
-Users will be able to create posts; stored on the blockchain, view their posts and posts created by other users, and also upload pictures to a decentralized file storage, IPFS.
+Users will be able to;
+* Create posts that are stored on the blockchain
+* View their posts and posts created by other users
+* Upload pictures to a decentralized file storage, IPFS
+* Also Tip Ether to creators account.

 ## Installation
 * Clone the repo
+* Open the cli in the root folder, and run
+`npm i`
 * Start your local Ganache blockchain
 * Import an account from Ganache into Metamask
-* Open the cli in the root folder, and run
-`Truffle migrate --reset`
+* In the root folder, run `Truffle migrate --reset` to deploy the contracts.
 * Proceed to launch the front end by running
 `npm start`